CDenniston/NumericalMethodsModule/_sources/notes/NDiffInt/NumDiffInt.md

 \end{align}
 $$ (forbackD)

 When used for $x_0$ (upper element) this is typically called the *forward* difference formula and when used at $x_1$ (lower element) this is called a *backward* difference.
-Not surprisingly as this is based on linear interpolation, the approximation to the derivative is the same at both points here and were we to work out approximations for the second (or higher) derivatives, using just these two points, they would be zero.
+Not surprisingly as this is based on linear interpolation, the approximation to the derivative is the same at both points here and where we to work out approximations for the second (or higher) derivatives, using just these two points, they would be zero.

 **Example: Three point formulas.**  Suppose we have three equally spaced points $x_0,\,x_1=x_0+h,$ and $x_2=x_0+2h,$ along with the function values at those points $f(x_0),\,f(x_1)$ and $f(x_2)$.
 The [formula for the weights](../InterpFit/BarycentricInterp) gives  $w_0= 1/2h^2,\,w_1=-1/h^2$ and $w_2=1/2h^2$.
 Using  Eq.{eq}`DLij` and {eq}`DLii` to fill the entries of $\mathbf{D}'$ gives